Automobile handling: Rigidity of the frame

 The frame may flex with load, especially twisting on bumps.

 Rigidity is considered to help handling.
 At least it simplifies the suspension engineers work.

-Some cars, such as the Mercedes-Benz 300SL have had high doors to allow a stiffer frame.
+Some cars, such as the Mercedes-Benz 300SL have had high door sills to allow a stiffer frame.

 Driver handling the car

 Handling is a property of the car, but different characteristics will work well with different drivers.

 Familiarity

 The more experience a person has with a car or type of car the more likely they will be to take full advantage of its handling characteristics under adverse conditions.